dr-mentaculus/Credit_Card_Project/README.md

 The project has two parts completed, and two more coming.
 Part I trains and evaluates different machine learning models.
 Part II runs statistical tests and a few bootstrapping and permutation simulations on the data.
 Parts III and IV will be up in a few days.

+The "classes_n_functions" file includes the classes and functions I wrote for the first project, so that I can easily import them for use in later projects.

 Questions and criticisms are always appreciated, so feel free to email me at derek.clayton.baker@gmail.com.